Rich107/opencode.nvim/README.md

   },
   win = {
     position = "right",
-    -- See https://github.com/folke/snacks.nvim/blob/main/docs/win.md for more window options },
+    enter = false,      -- Do not enter the opencode window after opening it -- See https://github.com/folke/snacks.nvim/blob/main/docs/win.md for more window options },
   -- See https://github.com/folke/snacks.nvim/blob/main/docs/terminal.md for more terminal options